NKevinVI/Project_OIP_GroupB8/README.md

 ## Specifications

 - The station has to be mobile.
+(La station doit être mobile.)

 - The station has to be able to get measurements continuously.
+(La station doit être capable de mesurer en continu son environnement.)

 - The station has to be able to adapt to its landscape, when moving.
+(La station doit être capable de s'adapter à son terrain, lors des ses déplacements.)

 - The station has to be able to collect and store informaton, as well as send them to appropriate data centers.
+(La station doit être capable de rassembler et stocker des information)

 - The station has to be autonomous in energy.
+(La station doit être autonome en énergie.)

 - Aggregation of multiple sensors.
+(Agrégation de multiples capteurs.)